 What is the proper way to burn sage?

-You may chant a mantra if you wish, but more important, make sure your intention is positive.
+You may chant a mantra (here are some tips) if you wish, but more importantly, make sure your intention is positive.

 Smudging how to